 Later friends were invited to join her in her rooms at Woburn Abbey and this summer practice proved so popular that the Duchess continued it when she returned to London, sending cards to her friends asking them to join her for "tea and a walk in the fields."
 Other social hostesses quickly picked up on the idea and the practice became respectable enough to move it into the drawing room.
 Before long all of fashionable society was sipping tea and nibbling sandwiches in the middle of the afternoon.

-Today at Mount Falcon we offer Afternoon Tea in our Lounges proudly prepared by Daniel Willimont and his team, using the freshest ingredients, including produce grown in our Kitchen Garden.
+Today at Mount Falcon we offer Afternoon Tea in our Lounges proudly prepared by team, using the freshest ingredients, including produce grown in our Kitchen Garden.
 Served daily during the following times :